DataDog/documentation/content/en/logs/guide/logs-monitors-on-volumes.md

 3. Add `datadog_is_excluded:false` in the `from` section (to monitor indexed logs and not ingested ones)
 4. Add the tag `service` and `datadog_index` in **group by** (to be notified if a specific service spikes or stops sending logs in any indexes)
 5. Set the alert condition to match your use case (e.g., evaluation window, number of times outside the expected range, etc.)
-6. Set the notification message with actionnable instructions:
+6. Set the notification message with actionable instructions:

 {{< img src="logs/guide/anomaly_usage_notification.png" alt=" example anomaly notification"  style="width:70%;">}}